 Final Thoughts: Is Supplemental Life Insurance Worth It?

 After considering the benefits and drawbacks of supplemental life insurance, it’s clear that this type of coverage can be a valuable addition to your financial plan.
-While it may not be necessary for everyone, it offers a range of advantages that can provide peace of mind and financial security for you and your loved ones.
+While it may not be necessary for everyone, it offers a range of advantages that can provide peace of mind and economic security for you and your loved ones.

 One of the main advantages of supplemental life insurance is the additional coverage it provides.
 It can help fill in the gaps left by your primary life insurance policy, ensuring that your loved ones are well-protected in case of your untimely passing.
 This extra coverage can be especially beneficial if you have dependents or significant financial obligations, such as a mortgage or other debts.